gabiMVP/NER_WebCrawler/readme.md

 The purpose is to do Name Entity Recognition where there is only one entity:Product

-Here I did fine-tuning using the standard distilbert model and also trying with xlm-roberta-base These pretrained models are taken from the Huggingface
+Here I did fine-tuning using the standard distilbert model and also trying with xlm-roberta-base

+These pretrained models are taken from the Huggingface

+Also since there is only 1 entity I tried to convert the problem from a NER problem to a Summarization problem

 ### Dataset Aquisition
 Our list of sites from where we get the products are Web shops.Web shops do a lot of SEO to be seen